 Starting-up buses used to be accompanied by clouds of smoke, creating an unpleasant work environment and pollution in towns and cities.
 The latest emission standards have put a stop to this.

-Hybrid buses use highly efficient Euro 5 & 6 engines, but the addition of the hybrid system reduces fuel consumption and emissions by more than thirty percent over a standard bus, making Hybrid buses a fantastic solution for towns & cities.
+Our Hybrid buses use highly efficient Euro 6 engines, but the addition of the hybrid system reduces fuel consumption and emissions by more than thirty percent over a standard bus, making Hybrid buses a fantastic solution for reducing emissions and running costs.